They’re Just Like Us: Dogs Get Gingivitis

 Dr. Dodd also recommends having your dog’s teeth professionally cleaned every year.
 (Many clinics offer special deals on dental care for National Pet Dental Health month in February.)
 If your dog does develop gingivitis, it can be managed through teeth cleaning and debridement, or the surgical removal of damaged tissue by a veterinarian.

 Again, it may take some time, but establishing a proper dental hygiene routine for your dog is crucial.
-Not only will you keep their pearly whites pretty, but you'll also prevent some serious health conditions from surfacing later in life.
+Not only will you keep their pearly whites sparkling, you’ll also prevent some serious health conditions from surfacing later in life.

 Jennifer Gauntt, MA, is the communications director at Texas A&M University College of Veterinary Medicine & Biomedical Sciences, where she covers scientific advancements in pet heath and behavior.
 This story was originally published by Pet Talk, a service of the College of Veterinary Medicine & Biomedical Sciences, Texas A&M University.
 Original stories can be viewed on the web at vetmed.tamu.edu/news/pet-talk.
 May be edited for style and length.